Select Page

 Programmes:

-2) A Perpetual Endowment for the Aga Khan Medical Centre in Salemieh, Syria, and
+2) A Perpetual Endowment (managed by the Aga Khan Foundation, Geneva) for the Aga Khan Medical Centre in Salemieh, Syria (AKMC-S), and also annual direct donation of US$10,000 to AKMC-S

 Below are the associated links for details: